 The Royal Commission into Victoria’s Mental Health system recognised that communities are best placed to understand and drive local social connection and inclusion efforts that support mental health and wellbeing.

+Social inclusion action groups (SIAGs) will support local communities to prevent social exclusion and to promote social inclusion and connection.
 They will bring together community members and leaders in communities across Victoria to guide and lead local social connection and inclusion efforts.

 What we are doing

 The first five SIAGs are being established in the local government areas of Frankston, Benalla, Mansfield, Wangaratta and Latrobe.